marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 {% endhighlight %}

 The pending ARP resolution request was timing out and it was being popped out of the queue.
-This pattern was clearly repeating until the eventual timeout from higher up in the stack.
+This pattern was repeating until the eventual timeout from higher up in the stack.
 At this point <b>I realized that one of my assumptions, that no data was being sent/received from the card, was wrong</b>.
 When looking at the traffic dump, in order to filter out  uninteresting network activity, I was